Important Admission Dates

 We are a nationally ranked CRNA program.
 Our program is the oldest continually operating program in North Carolina with an excellent reputation for the quality of education since 1942.

-We have a diverse pool of students and attract applicants from around the country.
-Approximately 70 percent of accepted students are from states outside of North Carolina.
-We receive far more applications than the number of potential positions, but we aim to interview at least 60 applicants per admissions cycle.
+We have a diverse pool of residents and attract applicants from around the country.
+We receive far more applications than the number of potential positions, but we aim to interview at least 70 applicants per admissions cycle.

 What Standardized Tests are Required?